Office of Research Services

 Hundreds of fellowship and research participation opportunities at federal research facilities for faculty, postgraduates, graduates, and undergraduates.
 These programs are administered by ORISE for the U.S. Department of Energy and other federal agencies.

-If you need additional help in identifying funding in your discipline or need some individualized support to develop a competitive grant proposal, please do not hesitate to contact us via this site or to call the ORS at 898-5005.
+If you need additional help in identifying funding in your discipline or need some individualized support to develop a competitive grant proposal, please do not hesitate to contact us by callling the ORSP at 615-898-5005.